Read (surname): Historical use

 As a personal name a grammatical form of Read, Reada, was used at the earliest stages of English history.
 The English town of Reading on the River Thames derives its name from a very early English tribal or community group called the Readingas.
 The Readingas appear to have been named after a chieftain called Reada, "The Red One," with the addition of the element -ingas meaning "the people of."
 The first written use of the name is that of a Leofwine se Reade (Leofwine the Red), in the time of King Canute, dating to 1016–1020.
 However, this usage would have been as a descriptive by-name as inherited family surnames had not yet become established.
 A variant spelling is found in the person of Godwin le Rede, recorded in Norfolk in 1273, and a Thomas Read is recorded in 1327; their use of the name would have been as a heritable surname.
 A Read family was prominent in early American history, George Read of Delaware was signatory to the Declaration of Independence and US Constitution.

-People

-This name is attributed to these notable figures and is included in the names of the following articles: